 What to check in the weeks before an RSU vest

-A short checklist so vest day is not a surprise. confirm withholding settings and whether you need extra cash on hand.
+A short checklist so vest day is not a surprise — confirm withholding settings and whether you need extra cash on hand.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?